|Quick Facts: Telecommunications Equipment Installers and Repairers Except Line Installers|

 Telecommunications equipment installers and repairers, also known as telecom technicians, set up and maintain devices or equipment that carry communications signals, connect to telephone lines, or access the Internet.

 Telecommunications equipment installers and repairers generally work in climate-controlled central offices or electronic service centers.
-Some workers travel frequently to installation and repair sites, such as homes and offices.
-Most installers and repairers work full time, and overtime is common.
+They also work in the homes and offices of customers.
+Some technicians must travel frequently to installation and repair sites.
+Most technicians work full time.

-The median annual wage of telecommunications equipment installers and repairers was $54,710 in May 2010.
+The median annual wage for telecommunications equipment installers and repairers was $54,530 in May 2012.

-Employment of telecommunications equipment installers and repairers is expected to grow 15 percent from 2010 to 2020, about as fast as the average for all occupations.
-Those with postsecondary education and strong customer-service and computer skills will have the best job opportunities.
+Employment of telecommunications equipment installers and repairers is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
+Candidates with a 2-year degree and strong customer-service and computer skills will have the best job prospects.

 Compare the job duties, education, job growth, and pay of telecommunications equipment installers and repairers except line installers with similar occupations.